-- 1 Make a list of all the characteristics of Shamdev and Isabelle that might be described as 'non-human'. - 2 What 'human' characteristics, skills and abilities would you expect most five- or six-year-old children to possess?
-Are any of these inborn? - What conclusions would you draw about the importance of nurture and nature in human development?
+- 1 Make a list of all the characteristics of Shamdev and Isabelle that might be described as 'non-human'. - What 'human' characteristics, skills and abilities would you expect a normal five or six year old child to possess?
+Are any of these inborn? - 3 What conclusions would you draw about the importance of nurture and nature in human development?